 TGax Editor: Please make the changes as shown below to this subclause

-[20061, 21490]The BSS color is an identifier of the BSS and is used to assist a receiving STA in identifying the BSS from which a PPDU originates so that the STA can use the channel access rules as described in 26.10 (Spatial reuse operation) or reduce power consumption as described in 26.14.1 (Intra-PPDU power save for non-AP HE STAs) or update the NAV as described in 26.2.4 (Updating two NAVs).

-An HE STA transmitting an HE Operation element or a BSS Color Change Announcement element (#15107)shall select a value in the range 1 to 63 to include in either the BSS Color subfield of the HE Operation element or the New BSS Color subfield of the BSS Color Change Announcement element respectively that it transmits.
-The HE STA shall maintain that single value of the BSS Color subfield for the lifetime of the BSS or until the BSS color changes as described in 26.17.3.1 (Selecting and advertising a new BSS color).
-A non-AP HE STA associated with an HE AP that is transmitting an HE PPDU in a direct path to a TDLS peer STA shall set the BSS Color subfield of the HE Operation element it transmits to the peer STA to the value indicated in the BSS Color subfield of the HE Operation element received from the HE AP.
+[20061, 21490]An HE STA that transmits HE Operation element shall select and advertise a BSS color as described in 26.17.3 (BSS color).
 An HE STA that transmitted an HE Operation element shall set the TXVECTOR parameter BSS_COLOR of an HE SU PPDU, HE ER SU PPDU or DL HE MU PPDU to the value indicated in the BSS Color subfield of its HE Operation element unless(#15396) the HE STA transmits an HE SU PPDU or HE ER SU PPDU(#16769) for which one or more of the intended recipient STAs is not a member of the transmitting STA's HE BSS.
 In this case, the HE STA shall set the TXVECTOR parameter BSS_COLOR of the PPDU(#16769, #Ed) to 0.

 A non-AP HE STA that transmits an HE SU PPDU or HE ER SU PPDU to a STA that is not a member of the transmitting STA's HE BSS, shall set the TXVECTOR parameter BSS_COLOR to 0.